BUILTHERITAGE

 Architectural Styles

-Art Deco influences
+Art Deco Influences

 Art Deco influenced buildings are not common in Edmonton, through there are some noteworthy examples.